adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 We mainly use Cookies for the following purposes.

 - When you use the service,
-you do not need to enter a password every time.
+you do not need to enter a password every time
 - On our Site and services,
-we use Cookies to deliver personalized experiences to our users.
+we use Cookies to deliver personalized experiences to our users

 You may disable the function of Cookies by choosing the browser’s configuration.